boltops-tools/terraspace-docs/_docs/tfvars/full-layering.md

     ├── dev.tfvars
     └── prod.tfvars

-You can also add structure your tfvars so that they are within env folders like so:
+You can also structure your tfvars so that they are within env folders like so:

     app/stacks/server/tfvars
     ├── base.tfvars